hasiburrahman875/CS6304_SimpleWordCount/README.md

 ### Input file:
 * Open folder "file", you will see the input file named "WordCount.txt"

-### If it shows "Compiling for Java version '1.7' is no longer supported.
+### Common Compiler Error: If it shows "Compiling for Java version '1.7' is no longer supported.
 Minimal supported version is '1.8'"

-it means Eclipse is compiling with Java 7 instead of Java 8 or newer.
+It means Eclipse is compiling with Java 7 instead of Java 8 or newer.

 Follow these steps to fix it: